-This website aims to provide a wider engagement and information platform for Energy Vulnerability and Urban Transitions in Europe (EVALUATE) – an European Research Council funded project underway since March 2013.
-It aims to investigate the manner in which urban institutional structures, built tissues and everyday practices shape energy vulnerability at a variety of geographical scales.
+This website aims to provide a wider engagement and information platform for Energy Vulnerability and Urban Transitions in Europe (EVALUATE) – an European Research Council funded project that took place between the 1st of March 2013 and 28th of February 2018.
+The project aimed to investigate the manner in which urban institutional structures, built tissues and everyday practices shape energy vulnerability at a variety of geographical scales.

 Professor Stefan Bouzarovski, University of Manchester (Principal Investigator)

 Professor Michael Bradshaw, University of Leicester

 Professor Mark Gaterell, Coventry University

 Click here for updates and posts relating to this project.

 - Find out more about EVALUATE from the Manchester Energy website